Skip to main content

 A need for insights to improve equity in Minnesota’s HCBS assessment process.

-There are several known barriers influencing access to and use of HCBS.
-These barriers include knowledge of available services, languages for services, lack of culturally relevant information on services, lack of training on cultural humility and inclusivity for coordinators and care providers, cultural stigma against care for disabilities, and differences in eligibility.
-Black, Indigenous, and other communities of color have been disproportionately harmed by such barriers.
+There are several known barriers influencing access to and utilization of HCBS that exist within and across populations, including knowledge of available services, available languages for services, lack of culturally relevant information on services, lack of training on cultural humility and inclusivity for coordinators and care providers, cultural stigma against care for disabilities, and differences in eligibility.
+These barriers have been shown to have a disproportionate impact on U.S.-born Black, Somali, Latinx, Hmong, and Tribal Nations and communities.

 Solution